Mr. Christopher Malan

 Executive Manager (Compliance and Prevention Division) at the Financial Intelligence Centre

-He holds the BA (Political Studies & Roman Dutch Law), LLB and LLM (Advanced Company Law & Maritime Law) degrees, and Postgraduate Diploma in Tax Law (University of Cape Town), and Postgraduate Diploma in Economic Principles (SOAS, University of London).
-He attended the Program on the Global Financial System: Structure, Crisis, and Reform (JFK School of Government, Harvard University).
+Mr Malan holds BA, LLB and LLM degrees, and a Postgraduate Diploma in Tax Law from the University of Cape Town, a Postgraduate Diploma in Economic Principles from SOAS, University of London, and has completed the Program on the Global Financial System: Structure, Crisis, and Reform, at Harvard University’s JFK School of Government.